 The Counter Terrorism and Security Act 2015 makes the implementation of Prevent a statutory duty for Schools, Further Education and Childcare Providers (as well as other public sector bodies).
+Schools should, in the exercise of their functions, have "due regard to the need to prevent people from being drawn into terrorism".
 The Ofsted Common Inspection Framework assesses the implementation of the Prevent Duty in early years, education and skills settings.